beamer-bridge/beamer/docs/source/whitepaper.rst

 False claims challenges
 +++++++++++++++++++++++

-We saw that if Bob filled Alice's a claim, he will always be able to prove correctness of the fill in order to withdraw its due from the `request manager` manager contract.
+We saw that if Bob filled Alice's claim, he will always be able to prove correctness of the fill in order to withdraw its due from the `request manager` manager contract.
 However, if Charles falsely claims and withdraw rewards from the contract, there will be no funds left for Bob.
 In order to prevent that, Bob also needs to challenge Charles' false claim.